 It’s safe to wipe all surfaces and sides with a damp cloth or paper towel.

-The landing pad is also removable.
-Clean under it and the pad itself if you made a real mess.
+The centering pad is removable.
+Clean under it and the pad itself.

 Just be sure the power cord is unplugged when cleaning.

 Aiming to do this monthly will keep the job manageable and your machine running smoothly.

 Sometimes your Vitamix is the star of your meal and you plan to use it for more than one blend.

 Maybe you’re making soup in your Vitamix and want to blend up a salad dressing for your side dish.